stefanos1316/sendMail/README.md

 * To install packages and test models, always use the virtual environment (`source env/bin/activate`)
 * Make sure you added the required packages inside the `framework/requirements.txt` to faciliate the reproducability of our work (execute `pip freeze > requirements.txt` inside the frameworks direcotry)
 * Add many comments in your code
-* Files larger than 100 MiB should be stores in the LFS system
+* Files larger than 100 MiB should be stored in the LFS system

 # Motivation